Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Introduction

 The remainder of this paper is organized as follows.
-In \cref{sec:Notation}, we tabulate important notation.
-In \cref{sec:algor}, we specify the problem that we are solving, the algorithm used to solve this problem, our moving average of the norm of the gradient estimator, our estimate of its uncertainty set, and our stopping condition.
+In \cref{sec:algor}, we specify the problem that we are solving, the algorithm used to solve this problem, our moving average of the norm squared of the gradient estimator, our estimate of its uncertainty set, and our stopping condition.
 In \cref{sec:conver}, we rigorously establish the foundations of our estimators.
 In \cref{sec:exp}, we numerically demonstrate the effectiveness of our estimators and compare our algorithm to a state-of-the-art solver.
 In \cref{sec:Con}, we conclude.